BartoszCichecki/LenovoLegionToolkit/README.md

 In Windows 10 and 11, Microsoft did plenty of changes to the tray, breaking a lot of things on the way.
 As a results custom tooltips not always work properly.
 Solution?
 Update your Windows and keep fingers crossed.

+#### Where can I find CPU Boost Mode settings?

+Shortly speaking, in Windows Control Panel.
+This option was removed from LLT since it was quite annoying to maintain and it's available inside Windows Control Panel.
+In LLT's Settings you can find a link directly to the power plan setttings page in Control Panel where you can easily edit CPU Boost Mode settings as well as other settings of Windows power plans.

+By default this setting is hidden, but can be revealed by running `powercfg.exe -attributes sub_processor perfboostmode -attrib_hide` in Terminal.

+I also recommend other apps that make it very easy to manage settings across multiple power plans: [PowerSettingsExplorer](https://forums.guru3d.com/threads/windows-power-plan-settings-explorer-utility.416058/) and [QuickCPU](https://coderbag.com/product/quickcpu).

 ## How to collect logs?

 In some cases it will be super useful if you can provide logs that this app can create.
 This helps with debugging and other issue solving.